 The model utilised the NSW Spatial Services LiDAR data product, downloaded via the ELVIS Foundation Spatial Data portal to define the floodplain topography.
-The model was constructed using a 20 m grid cell resolution, sampling elevations from the LiDAR data.
-The modelled floodplain contains numerous embankments that function as hydraulic controls and are of too small a scale to be adequately captured by the 20 m grid cell model resolution.
+The model was constructed using a 16 m grid cell resolution, with the sub-grid sampling (SGS) routine enabled to define model elevations from a 4 m resolution LiDAR DEM.

+The modelled floodplain contains numerous embankments that function as hydraulic controls and are of too small a scale to be adequately captured by the 16 m grid cell model resolution.
 Therefore, a network of breaklines was digitised along some 820 km of embankments and the underlying LiDAR data interrogated to populate the breaklines with the elevations of the embankment crests.
 These were then incorporated into the TUFLOW model using the Z Shape representation, which modifies model cell elevations to match those of the breaklines.

-A total of 26 floodplain mound constructions were identified as having been constructed since the LiDAR data was captured in 2012-13, using available aerial imagery in Google Earth.
+A total of 27 floodplain mound constructions were identified as having been constructed since the LiDAR data was captured in 2012-13, using available aerial imagery in Google Earth.
 The approximate extent of these mounds was identified from the imagery and incorporated into the TUFLOW model with assumed mound heights being adopted to raise them above the 1% AEP flood level.